rubychoc/Information-Retrieval-2024-Wiki-Search-Engine/README.md

 As a project, we built a search engine on the entire Wikipedia corpus.

-This engine works with the BM25 similarity function and through various runtime optimizations such as threading.
+This engine works with the BM25 similarity function and through various optimizations such as threading, stemming and query filtering.

 This repository contains four main files: